Red Rock & Dark Skies: Stargazing the National Parks

 If you’re planning this trip in the summer, the Milky Way will be as spectacular as ever.
 During New Moons, the sky will be at its darkest and the stars will really shine, in Utah, one of the best places to see the Milky Way.

 Embrace the spirit of Astro Tourism as you escape from the city lights and commotion.
 There’s a big, beautiful dark sky out here for the viewing and the dark sky locations to treasure this astral adventure are suggested below.
+Discover more about stargazing in Utah and find tips on what to pack or when and where to stargaze.

 Note: If visiting in the spring, the road to Cedar Breaks National Monument, at 10,000 feet above sea level, may still be closed for the winter.
 To extend this trip, consider adding a day in the beginning for a stop at the IDA-accredited International Dark Sky Park Goblin Valley State Park.